-Most importantly, you need to tailor your marketing strategy to your app, industry and target audience because not all mobile app strategies will work for your business.
+Most importantly, you must tailor your marketing strategy to your app, industry, and target audience because not all mobile app strategies will work for your business.
 Conduct thorough research and build your marketing campaign on real data to generate results.

 If you need help building a mobile app or crafting a marketing strategy, contact top mobile app development companies.
 Their technical expertise and experience will position you on the right path to success.